Using DRM to expire documents.

 Electronic or digital copies (PDF documents) have the possibility of surviving longer, perhaps because they may be stored far more widely than printed books can be, and perhaps because through the use of backup and recovery more effort is put into ensuring that copies survive and continue to be available perhaps to the horror of the creators.

 The greater part of PDF documents created today are not intended to last forever.
 In fact the owners and distributors sincerely want them to be able to self-destruct in different ways and at different times, according to the circumstances.

-Reasons for content owners wanting expiry to happen include:
+Reasons for content owners wanting to expire documents include:

 Document gets into unauthorized hands